 There are several reasons why a local business listing might be deemed ineligible besides not meeting the aforementioned qualifications.
 The quality of a business listing matters as much as its accuracy.
 The reasons why business listings can be suspended range from simple mistakes on the part of the business owner to search engine guidelines that are beyond your control.
 Let’s take a closer look.

 Businesses that sell alcohol, tobacco products, guns, and other age-restricted items might be denied eligibility for an online listing through Google Business Profile.
 This may be handled on a case-by-case basis, though.
 So business owners who sell age-restricted items need to be aware of how they portray their business to avoid being deemed ineligible.
 Also, illegal or inflammatory content is prohibited.

 Irrelevant Business Description Information

 With most local listings, you have the ability to add in a business description to give customers more information about what you do or what you offer.
 This space is designated for highlighting what makes your business unique, so providing irrelevant information can cause your listing to be suspended.
-The most common reasons for listing removal through Google My Business includes:
+The most common reasons for listing removal through Google Business Profile includes:

 - Misleading information